approach0/pya0/README.md

 This is a snapshot branch for the reproducibility of our CLEF ARQMath 2022 participant paper.
 Here, we document the steps to reproduce our main results, i.e., Table 5 and Table 6 in our paper evaluated for the ARQMath 2022 topics.
-For other experiments, please refer to the `pya0/experiments/arqmath3*` scripts.
+For other experiments, please refer to the `experiments/arqmath3*` scripts.

-## Approach Zero pass
+## The Approach Zero pass
 We recommend to use a docker environment to reproduce our Approach Zero results, since it requires creating a system-wide new user to access our prebuilt indexes owned by a different `uid`.

 Download prebuilt Approach Zero indexes and mount each of them: